awgn/haskell-tips/README.md

 ============

 This is a collection of Haskell tips I've gathered reading books, blogs, twitter etc.
-I use this list as a reminder predominantly.
+I use this list predominantly as a reminder.

 ___